Coalition or Group Capacity

 - General Resources

 - Coalition Function Resources

 - Training Resources

-Complete the Online Coalition Self-Assessment Tool.
-At the end of this assessment you can print a report with your coalition "score", which will indicate your relative level of resources.
-This should help you decide if you need more capacity or planning skills or if you are ready to go to the resources page and implement interventions.
-A description of the categories and values for the Coalition Self-Assessment Tool and the resulting score (PDF, 197 KB) is also available.
-A pdf version of the Coalition Self-Assessment Tool (PDF, 422 KB) can also be downloaded to make it easier to fill in the tool as a group, before entering your answers online.
+A description of the categories and values for the Coalition Self-Assessment Tool and the resulting score (PDF, 197 KB) are available.
+A pdf version of the Coalition Self-Assessment Tool (PDF, 422 KB) can be downloaded to make it easier to fill in the tool as a group.